FluffyDango/university/README.md

 These projects were made on gitlab in Vilnius University git.mif.vu.lt and ported over to github to showcase.
 Reports and slides were created on Overleaf LaTeX.

-The things that are not included are tasks and milestones that were created on gitlab.
+The things that are not included are tasks, milestones and git commit history that were created on gitlab.